-The faculty and administrative staff of Tantur is a small but dedicated group of individuals from different national, religious and professional backgrounds.
-Together, they work with our facilities and groundskeeping team who make all the work of our institute a possibility.
+The faculty and administrative staff of the Tantur Ecumenical Institute are a dedicated group of individuals from different national, religious and professional backgrounds.
+Together, they work with the leadership and team of The University of Notre Dame at Tantur to make the work of our institute possible.

 Frederic Masson, Program Director

-Frederic Masson is the Program Director, responsible for the oversight of all Tantur and visiting programs.
+Frederic Masson is the Program Director, responsible for the oversight of the Tantur Ecumenical Institute's continuing education programs and offerings for visiting groups.
 Frederic is from the Alpine Mountains of France.
 He has lived for 15 years in the Middle East, spending his time between Syria and Jerusalem.
 Frederic is a member of the Syriac Catholic Diocese of Jerusalem, and has completed his theological studies with the intention of becoming ordained clergy.
 He brings to his position experience with ecumenism, sustainable tourism and Interreligious dialogue.
 He is married to Stephanie Saldana, a poet, university lecturer, and author of The Bread of Angels.
 Together they live at Tantur with their three children.